Once received, submissions are first registered and screened by our staff for eligibility and completeness.

 - the level of authenticity and distinctiveness displayed in the composer’s artistic voice;

-- the composer’s ability to work successfully within the complex format of chamber music for large forces (i.e. up to 16 musicians); and
+- the composer’s ability to work successfully within the complex format of orchestral music (i.e. up to 60 musicians); and

-The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the reflections on what might constitute Canadian music.
+The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the reflection of what constitutes Canadian music.

 The Jury will evaluate the qualified submissions for the candidates’ ability to execute the project as proposed.
 Given the circumstances of requesting a commission and its premiere performance, can the proposal be realistically and successfully achieved?
 Does the composer demonstrate enough previous experience to assure the Jury that they will deliver on their proposal in the time allotted and with high artistic and technical results?
 Those proposals for which the Jury can answer these questions in the affirmative will advance in the competition.